WSWG: WB and UPN

 For the next two years, several groups looked at purchasing the station, which Morris threatened to dismantle.
 Gary Hutchens, a local business owner whose Welcome Channel broadcast local programming on the Valdosta cable system and the owner of video production firm Georgia Video Professionals, mounted an effort to put the station back on the air, proposing initially to return it to the air as an ABC affiliate.
 His Hutchens Communications (HCI) acquired the station for $1 million and announced in January 1994 that it would use its own studio facilities in conjunction with the Adel tower.

 Hutchens reopened the station on October 28, 1995, as WGVP, an affiliate of The WB.
 It originally operated from temporary studios in Remerton, Georgia, but it returned to the former WVGA building because no other suitable facility existed in Valdosta.
 The station's tower was the site of tragedy yet again on August 11, 1996, during a helicopter lift of the old antenna off the mast as part of its replacement.
 The helicopter clipped the tower and crashed into the forest; the pilot died instantly.

 WGVP switched to UPN on August 25, 1997, becoming the UPN affiliate of record in the Tallahassee and Albany media markets.
 In the switch, it retained its local news coverage, with newscasts at 6, 10, and 11 p.m., until January 1998.
-Even though it technically was the affiliate in the full market, its signal did not reach Tallahassee, leaving that city without UPN programming for more than a year until W17AB, later WVUP-LP, picked up the network as well in October 1998.
+Even though it technically was the affiliate in the full market, its signal did not reach Tallahassee, leaving that city without UPN programming for more than a year until W17AB, later WVUP-LP, picked up the network in October 1998.
 Meanwhile, back in Valdosta, financial problems were beginning to arise.
 In September, some employees staged a walkout for lack of payment.
 Other employees would later speak of being paid in gift certificates to a local restaurant.